-Shmoop offers Smarter Balanced preparation for Grades 8 and 11 and has recently expanded to provide specific material for SBAC California, including alignment to the CSU EAP.
+Shmoop offers Smarter Balanced preparation for Grades 8 and 11 and has recently expanded to provide specific material for SBAC California.

 “Common Core” and “Smarter Balanced” may sound like an ab workout and a low-fat butter substitute, but in reality, they’re more about working out your brain than your body.
 (Although deciphering the Common Core Standards might actually burn some calories, too.)